oleksandr-shvets/cascading-component-layers-react/readme.md

 ![Layers diagram](images/layers-empty-nodes.png)

-To do that kind of splitting, we can extract these abstractions into layers and merge it on render:
+To do that kind of splitting, we can extract these abstractions into function-layers and merge it together on render.
+Function-layer is the special type of component, that have injected custom createElement method, that produce layer elements (pure objects: {type, props, childs}), that can be converted to the React elements by the createReactElement method.
 ```jsx
 function render(){